 Medical Devices & Implants

 Orthopaedic saw blades, meshes for reconstructive surgery and mini plates / distract plates for hand surgery are prime examples of Precision Micro’s ability to consistently meet the process challenges posed by the medical industry.
 Intricate medical parts and implants are manufactured using the photo etching process on medical grades of stainless, titanium and titanium alloys.
 Burr-free parts are fabricated without inducing the stresses common to traditional machining processes.

-The use of photo tooling ensures that all part are identical to the first part, because the tooling does not "wear" as in conventional machining.
+The use of photo tooling ensures that all parts are identical to the first part, because the tooling does not "wear" as in conventional machining.
 Volume requirements can also be met using the same technology that produced initial prototype samples, easing the FDA approval process.